rinigus/pure-maps/README.md

 [![Donate](https://img.shields.io/badge/donate-paypal.me-blue.svg)](
 https://www.paypal.me/otsaloma)

-WhoGo Maps is an application for Sailfish OS to display tiled maps (e.g.
-OpenStreetMap), places and routes with a flexible selection of data and service providers.
+WhoGo Maps is an application for Sailfish OS to display vector and raster maps, places and routes with a flexible selection of data and service providers.

 WhoGo Maps is free software released under the GNU General Public License